D'Anyers family: 15th to the 17th century

-An inheritance dispute occurred in 1493 between the De'Anyers of Over Tabley and Daniells of Lymme, following the death of an uncle Thomas Daniell of Cherry Tree Hurst without a legitimate heir in 1493.
+An inheritance dispute occurred in 1493 between the D'Anyers of Over Tabley and Daniells of Lymme, following the death of an uncle Thomas Daniell of Cherry Tree Hurst without a legitimate heir in 1493.

-Thomas De'Anyers (x3 great grandson of Thomas De'Anyers and Lady Elizabeth) at the time of his uncle's death claimed the land which was challenged by a cousin William Daniell of Longdon who claimed that Thomas Daniell had made him heir.
-The dispute was settled some 30 years later in 1523 ruling in the De'Anyers favour with William Daniell conveying all rights to the land to Thomas' grandson, Thomas De'Anyers of Over Tabley.
+Thomas D'Anyers (x3 great grandson of Thomas D'Anyers and Elizabeth) at the time of his uncle's death claimed the land which was challenged by a cousin William Daniell of Longdon who claimed that Thomas Daniell had made him heir.
+The dispute was settled some 30 years later in 1523 ruling in the D'Anyers favour with William Daniell conveying all rights to the land to Thomas' grandson, Thomas D'Anyers of Over Tabley.

-His grandson and heir Piers De'Anyers Esquire (also spelt as Daniell), was under the guardianship of Sir John Newton secretary to Prince Henry (later King Henry VIII) and was succeeded by his son Thomas who married Margaret Wilbraham, acquiring land in Woodhey.
+His grandson and heir Piers D'Anyers Esquire (also spelt as Daniell), was under the guardianship of Sir Peter Newton, secretary to Arthur, Prince of Wales and was succeeded by his son Thomas who married Margaret Wilbraham, acquiring land in Woodhey.

-Thomas was eventually succeeded by his grandson Sir Peter Daniell MP of Over Tabley Hall who inherited his father's Chesire estates aged 6 in 1560.
+Thomas was eventually succeeded by his grandson Sir Peter Daniell MP of Over Tabley Hall who inherited his father's Cheshire estates aged 6 in 1560.
 He married Christian Grosvenor, the sister of Sir Richard Grosvenor (ancestor to the Dukes of Westminster) in 1620, and was a politician who sat in the House of Commons as MP for Cheshire in 1626 and a member of the 'Baronet Group'- although not a Baronet himself.
 He suffered considerable debts during his lifetime and died in Great Budworth in 1652, his wife survived him by over a decade and died in 1663.

 They had five sons: Peter, John, Henry, William and Thomas as well as several daughters who married into notable families.

 Both Thomas and Peter were Royalist officers, Thomas was killed at the Battle of Brentford in 1642 and Peter in Oxford after being shot at the Siege of Gloucester in 1643.
 Henry was also killed during the Battle of Brentford in 1642 however evidence suggests that he likely fought on the Parliamentarian side.
 Both John and William survived the Civil War and were supporters of Oliver Cromwell.

 John served as Auditor General of the forces in the West Indies expedition, during the Anglo-Spanish War, his letters of which survive today, and worked as a spy for John Thurloe.

-William Daniell (also De'Anyers) served as a Colonel in the Parliamentarian forces and was active in the invasion of Scotland and later appointed commander in Northern Scotland by the 1st Duke of Albermarle.
+William Daniell (also D'Anyers) served as a Colonel in the Parliamentarian forces and was active in the invasion of Scotland and later appointed commander in Northern Scotland by the 1st Duke of Albermarle.